 After acute infectious gastroenteritis (food poisoning), up to 30% of patients present prolonged gastrointestinal symptoms and a part of those affected patients can have the diagnostic criteria for post-infectious Irritable Bowel Syndrome.

 Between bouts of symptoms, people with IBS usually feel well.
 However, some people may also have non-gastrointestinal symptoms such as fatigue, nausea and backache and feelings of anxiety or depression.
 IBS can contribute to a reduced quality of life for some people and may affect all aspects of day-to-day life including diet, education, work, travel, personal and social relationships, self-image and psychological well-being

 People with IBS are more likely to be:

 - Female – approximately 70% of people with IBS are female (in western culture)

 - Younger than age 50 years

-According to the Rome IV diagnostic criteria definition of IBS, IBS is identified as a FGID Bowel Disorder, or Functional Bowel Disorder (FBD), with these different varieties based on symptoms:
+According to the Rome IV diagnostic criteria definition of IBS, IBS is identified as a FGID Bowel Disorder, or Functional Bowel Disorder (FBD), with these different varieties based on symptoms and/or cause:

 - IBS with predominant constipation (IBS-C)